 MG4 meets the demands of current and future advancements by supporting hyperspectral imagery, LiDAR point cloud data, multiterabyte datasets, and other innovations.
 Geospatial professionals can use MG4 to losslessly compress their geospatial data, mosaic datasets together, color balance raster imagery, and manipulate data in many other ways.

 LiDAR data compressed to MG4 can be viewed in Merrick MARS, Overwatch LiDAR Analyst, ESRI 3D Analyst, and LizardTech’s free GeoViewer.
-Raster imagery compressed to MG4 can be viewed with either of LizardTech’s free viewers.
+Raster imagery compressed to MG4 can be viewed in hundreds of GIS applications, as well as in LizardTech’s free viewers..

 Features and Benefits

-Customize Your Multispectral Imagery - With MG4’s support for compressing multi- and hyperspectral data you can use GeoExpress software to compress up to 255 bands of geospatial data to MrSID, select any subset of output bands from multispectral source images, and specify an individual compression ratio for each band or groups of bands.
+Customize Your Multispectral Imagery – GeoExpress 9 supports MG4, the latest version of the industry standard geospatial image format.
+With MG4’s support for compressing multi- and hyperspectral data you can use GeoExpress software to compress up to 255 bands of geospatial data to MrSID, select any subset of output bands from multispectral source images, and specify an individual compression ratio for each band or groups of bands.
 Whether you need to compress 4-band color images containing an infrared channel, take advantage of the latest 8-band satellite imagery, or compress high-resolution RGB datasets, GeoExpress has you covered.

-Speedy creation and fast viewing of imagery via new mosaicking options - Previously, mosaics were either quick to create but slower for end users to open, or took a long time to create but opened rapidly in viewing applications.
-Now you can combine thousands of MrSID files without spending valuable time reprocessing them.
+Take Advantage of Improved Mosaicking Options – Previously, mosaics were either quick to create but slower for end users to open, or mosaics took a long time to create but opened rapidly in viewing applications.
+With GeoExpress 9, you can combine thousands of MrSID files without spending valuable time reprocessing them.
 MG4 mosaics open as quickly as a single image, so you save time creating images and your users save time viewing them.

 Turn Unwieldy Geospatial Datasets into Network-Friendly Imagery -Compress your imagery to industry standard MrSID or ISO standard JPEG 2000 format at 5 percent of its original size without sacrificing visual quality.
 You can also encode imagery losslessly and save 30 percent or more on disk space while retaining pixel-for-pixel fidelity to the originals.
 Your imagery encoded with GeoExpress will travel faster over networks and can be used in almost every major geospatial application.
 And GeoExpress’ despeckling technology removes compression artifacts from the edges of images, making your imagery look better than ever before.